smaclell/smaclell.github.io/_drafts/basic-powershell-remoting.md

 remote server "Target":

 {% highlight powershell %}
-Invoke-Command -ComputerName Target -ScriptBlock { iisreset }
+Invoke-Command -ComputerName 'Target' -ScriptBlock { iisreset }
 {% endhighlight %}

 Remote commands are allowed by default on Windows Server 2012 and beyond.
 On older operating systems you can run ``Enabled-PSRemoting -Force`` from an Administrator PowerShell prompt on the target machine to enable remoting.
-You can then test the connection by running ``Invoke-Command -ComputerName Target -ScriptBlock { echo hello }`` from another computer.
+You can then test the connection by running the following on another computer:

+{% highlight powershell %}
+ Invoke-Command -ComputerName 'Target' -ScriptBlock { echo 'hello' }
+{% endhighlight %}

 There are many other commands which natively support remote operations.
-These commands will often have a ``ComputerName`` parameter (you can see a whole list using ``Get-Command -ParameterName ComputerName``).
+These commands will often have a ``ComputerName`` parameter.
+You can see a list of commands with the ``ComputerName`` parameter by using:

+{% highlight powershell %}
+Get-Command -ParameterName 'ComputerName'
+{% endhighlight %}

 Among my favourites is ``Get-EventLog``.
 It is a great way to look at messages from a remote server without ever leaving the terminal.
 This example retrieves, formats and displays the last 5 error messages:

 {% highlight powershell %}
-Get-EventLog Application -Newest 5 -EntryType Error `
+Get-EventLog -ComputerName 'Target' -LogName 'Application' -Newest 5 -EntryType 'Error' `
 	| Format-List TimeWritten, Message `
 	| more
 {% endhighlight %}

 I hope you liked this mini intro to PowerShell remoting.
+Now go run some commands!

 [learn-ps]: {% post_url 2015-07-31-3-cmdlets-to-discover-powershell %}